VC Theoretical Explanation of Double Descent: Application of VC Bounds for Modeling Double Descent

-Whereas empirical results for both SVM and LS in Figure \ref{fig2} are qualitatively similar, their double descent curves show different values of \textit{interpolation threshold} N* (where the training error reaches zero).
+Whereas empirical results for both SVM and LS in Figure \ref{fig2}(a) are qualitatively similar, their double descent curves show different values of \textit{interpolation threshold} N* (where the training error reaches zero).
 For SVM, the value N* $\approx$ 100 is achieved when the number of features equals the number of support vectors.
 For LS classifier, the interpolation point N* $\approx$ 800 is achieved when the number of features equals the number of training samples.

-The dependence of test error on the norm of weights in large networks has been known to practitioners, and some limited theoretical explanation is provided in \cite{Belkin2019,Belkin2018,Gunasekar2017}.
-For example, \cite{Belkin2019,Belkin2018} suggest that minimum norm provides inductive bias by favoring models with higher degree of smoothness.
-However, these papers do not mention VC bounds that clearly relate the VC-dimension to the norm of weights, and explain generalization performance for linear classifiers.
+The dependence of test error on the norm of weights in large networks has been known to practitioners, and some limited theoretical explanation is provided in \citep{Belkin2019,Belkin2018,Gunasekar2017}.
+For example, \citet{Belkin2019,Belkin2018} suggest that minimum norm provides inductive bias by favoring models with a higher degree of smoothness.
+However, these papers do not mention VC-bounds that clearly relate the VC-dimension to the norm of weights, and explain generalization performance for linear classifiers.
+Our results also show that the same VC-bounds apply with different loss functions used for training, i.e., SVM and LS loss.
+For both loss functions, second descent implements the same VC-theoretical structure where the elements of a structure are ordered according to the norm squared of weights.
+For large N, the estimated model trained using SVM loss approaches a standard kernel SVM solution, whereas a model trained using LS loss approaches a Least-Squares SVM solution \citep{Suykens1999}.